-An exact cause of the fire was not yet known, he said, adding four of those killed were women.
+The exact cause of the fire was not yet known, he said, adding that four of the people who died were women.

 Dr. Semi Jamali at Karachi's Jinnah's Hospital said some foreigners were among those being treated for burns.
 Suffocation caused more deaths, she said.

-Most of Pakistan's buildings don't meet safety standards to avoid such mishaps.
+Most of Pakistan's buildings do not meet safety standards.

 TV footage of the incident showed guests at the hotel using bedsheets to climb down from windows.

-A man standing at a balcony kept waving for help but the hotel didn't have any means to reach him, a survivor, Hamid Ali, told a local Pakistani TV channel.
+A man standing at a balcony kept waving for help but the hotel did not have any means of reaching him, a survivor, Hamid Ali, told a local Pakistani TV channel.